-(1) Properly prepared plans shall be submitted to the regulatory agency for written approval before work is begun on all milk-houses, milking barns, stables and parlors, transfer stations, receiving stations and milk plants regulated under these rules which are constructed, reconstructed or extensively altered after July 1, 1980.
+(1) Properly prepared plans shall be submitted to the regulatory agency for written approval before work is begun on all milkhouses, milking barns, stables and parlors, transfer stations, receiving stations and milk plants regulated under these rules which are constructed, reconstructed or extensively altered after July 1, 1980.
+The 2005 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo Supp.
-1993.
+AUTHORITY: section 196.939, RSMo 2000.
 Original rule filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
+Amended: Filed Feb.
+15, 2007, effective July 30, 2007.